Online Sales Taxes In The United States

-Quill vs. North Dakota
+Quill vs. North Dakota (1992) OVERTURNED

 The Quill corporation, a office-supply company, provided their customers with an early form of online ordering using a floppy-disk-based catalog.
 Customers nationwide placed orders through the computer system, which the Delaware-based Quill then shipped.
 The government of North Dakota attempted to force Quill to collect and pay sales tax from all orders placed within the state, arguing that the catalog floppy disks used by Quill's customers established a "physical presence", or "nexus" within the state.